Shilajit Guide

 Read the full articleChoosing a shilajit supplement

 The shilajit market has significant quality variation.
 Products range from properly purified, standardized Himalayan extracts to raw, unpurified material from unknown sources sold at low price points.
-The absence of a disclosed fulvic acid percentage is a major red flag — it typically indicates either mycelium-on-grain-equivalent processing (diluted with fillers) or an unwillingness to verify potency.
+The absence of a disclosed fulvic acid percentage is a major red flag.
 Always request or look for a certificate of analysis that includes both heavy metal results and fulvic acid content verification.

 Read the full articleFrequently asked questions